byoda/byoda-python/docs/infrastructure/create_a_service.md

 pipenv run tools/sign_data_contract.py --debug --contract ${SERVICE_CONTRACT}

 # Set file ownership of the unencrypted private key to the user/group used
-# by nginx so it can read the private key
+# by angie so it can read the private key
 sudo chown www-data:www-data /var/tmp/service-${SERVICE_ID}.key
 ```